johnstonskj/rust-atelier/atelier-core/README.md

 1. The model builder structures that allow for a fluent and easy construction of a core model.
 1. The prelude model containing the set of shapes defined in the Smithy specification.
 1. Traits for reading/writing models in different representations.
-1. Trait and simple implementation for a model registry.
 1. A common `error` module to be used by all Atelier crates.

 # Example